stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 ## Takeaways

 1) There are still popular chat apps that don't require a very complex exploit chain to steal users' messages.
-2) If app developers make a couple of simple mistakes, Android's strong security model and message encryption don't help.
+2) If app developers make a couple of simple mistakes, Android's strong security model and message encryption won't help.
 3) Asian chat apps are still underrepresented in the security research community.
 I hope this blog post will encourage fellow researchers to dig into those apps.

 ## Responsible Disclosure